DhayaaAnbajagane/tSZ_Profiles/README.md

 ## Quickstart: tSZ Theory Model

 We provide code to compute the theoretical one-halo and two-halo terms shown in Anbajagane+ 2021.
+This code is fully consistent with the CCL framework, and so can be used to easily compute cross-correlations between tSZ and other probes (galaxy, matter etc.).
+It is also easy to swap the Battaglia+ 2012 pressure profile model used in this work with other existing models.

 ```
 import sys
 sys.path.append("<path to 'tSZ_Profiles'>/tSZ_Profiles")